 The County is required by State law to adopt a balanced budget by October 2nd of each year.
 The County Manager's Office (the "CMO") prepares a five-year forecast of the County's General Fund revenues and expenditures based on current year expenditures, the Governor's annual proposed State budget, the State and local economy, and other projected revenue trends.
 Based on this forecast, the County budget is developed and projected resources are tentatively allocated to the various County programs.
-The County implemented a two-year budget process for fiscal years 2013-15, 2015-17, and is currently in its fourth two-year budget for fiscal years 2019-21.
-As part of its process for developing the budgets for such fiscal years, the County has projected General Fund discretionary revenue and expenses over a five-year planning horizon.
-See "-2020-21 County Budget" and "-Future Year Budgets" below.
+The County implemented a two-year budget process beginning with fiscal years 2013-15.
+As part of its process for developing the two-year budgets, the County Budget" and "-Future Year Budgets" below.

 Each year, the CMO presents the recommended budget for the upcoming fiscal year to the Board.
+The fiscal year 2020-21 Adopted Budget is the second year of the fiscal years 2019-21 two-year budget cycle.
 The Board is required by the County Budget Act to approve the recommended budget for the upcoming fiscal year no later than June 30.